Being covered shouldn't be more trouble than it's worth

 It is hard to get a solid figure in this area, since each driver is different, with varying degrees of risk and credit ratings.
 However, there are some surveys available, which show that drivers of around 40 years of age, with a solid credit rating, spend approximately $1,400 on insurance per year.
 This equates to around $115 - $120 per month for minimal coverage.
 Naturally, used car insurance is cheaper than new, and the more you include in your package, the more you will spend.

 This depends largely on the type of coverage you have.
 Unless specified as such, many insurers will not pay out if the vehicle is damaged while someone not named on the policy is driving.
-Damage caused by wear and tear is also not covered by an insurance policy.
+Damage caused by wear and tear is also not covered by an insurance policy, so it's always in your best interest to ensure your car is well-maintained.
+Follow this guide for an easy car maintenance schedule and checklist.

 You simply need to follow the steps laid out on your policy.
 In the event of an accident, contact your insurer and provide them with the needed information.
 Include the insurance info of the other party.
 Depending on who is at fault, you will need to file a claim with your own provider or theirs.